 I love to improvise, but if you'd rather not, you can also check out this Chickpea, Cucumber + Avocado Salad with basil or this Tomato Salad with Basil + Cilantro.

 Water is great.
 I love it.
 But some people like a little extra shot of flavor with their beverages.
 Look no further than herbs!
 Watermelon, strawberries, or cucumber mixed with mint or basil are all delicious combinations.
 All you have to do is chop up some fruit, pick the leaves off the herbs, and mix them into your water.
 It's refreshing, gorgeous, and quite classy if you're looking to impress.
 If you want a stronger flavor, add more fruit and herbs and blend into a delicious smoothie.

 You can also amp up your beverages with beautiful ice cubes.
 Just place 1 or 2 fresh leaves of basil or mint in each square of your ice cube tray before freezing.
-The result will be an elegant ice cube that will give new life to your water, herbed iced teas, or adult beverages like Cilantro Sangria!
+The result will be an elegant ice cube that will give new life to your water or adult beverages like Cilantro Sangria!

 When most people think of pesto, they think of a traditional pesto with basil, pine nuts, garlic, Parmesan, and olive oil.

 Well, I'm here to break all the rules!
 Pestos are actually great with any kind of herb, and you can substitute the cheese for miso, avocado, or nutritional yeast and the pine nuts for toasted walnuts, pistachios, cashews, hemp seeds, or almonds.

 The combinations really are endless.
 My favorite is a mix of mint, toasted pistachio, miso, garlic, and olive oil.
 I always advise my friends and clients to experiment and see which combos they like best.
 Just throw the ingredients in a food processor and add olive oil until it reaches the desired consistency.
 Taste, and adjust.